syseleven/nextcloud-tools/README.md

 ## server-side-encryption.md

 The document `server-side-encryption.md` contains the collected knowledge of [SysEleven](https://syseleven.de) about the file types and key types as well as the key pair generation, file encryption and file decryption processes of Nextcloud.
+It has become part of the official [Nextcloud Administration Manual](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/encryption_details.html).